sdairs/vue3-fastapi-oath2-jwt-demo/README.md

 - `GET /` returns a JSON Hello World result, protected by OAuth2
 - `POST /token` takes multi-part form data providing credentials for logging in & returns an OAuth2 bearer token

-You can run the backend using the uvicorn dev server, make sure you're inside the `backend` dir e.g.
+You can run the backend using the uvicorn auto-reloading dev server, make sure you're inside the `backend` dir e.g.

-`~/vue3-fastapi-oath2-jwt-demo/backend $ uvicorn main:app --reload --host 0.0.0.0 --port 8080`
+`~/vue3-fastapi-oath2-jwt-demo/backend $ uvicorn main:app --reload --port 8080`

+This command would server your backend on `http://localhost:8080'.
+You can add `--host 0.0.0.0` if you want to serve it on your network.

 ## Frontend UI
 The frontend is a Vue3.js app that presents a very basic Login form with Username & Password fields.